couchbaselabs/cboperator-hol/gke/cb-operator-guide/README.md

 Let’s use kubectl command to find that out:
 ```
 $ kubectl get storageclass

-Output:

-gp2 (default)   kubernetes.io/aws-ebs   12m
+NAME                 PROVISIONER            AGE
+standard (default)   kubernetes.io/gce-pd   31m
 ```

-Above output means we just have default gp2 storage class and we need to create separate storage-classes in all of the AZs where we are planning to deploy our Couchbase cluster.
+Above output means we just have default gce-pd storage class and we need to create separate storage-classes in all of the AZs where we are planning to deploy our Couchbase cluster.

-We will run below steps to create three different storage classes of type gp2 to store data, index and Couchbase binaries.
+We will run below steps to create three different storage classes of type gce-pd to store data, index and Couchbase binaries.

-1) Create an Google storage class manifest file for your storage class.
-Below example defines a storage class that uses the Google EBS gp2 volume type.
-For more information about the options available for AWS storage classes, see [AWS](https://kubernetes.io/docs/concepts/storage/storage-classes/#aws) in the Kubernetes documentation.
+**1) Create an Google storage class manifest file for your storage class.** Below example defines a storage class that uses the Google gce-pd-ssd volume type.
+For more information about the options available for GKE storage classes, see [GKE](https://kubernetes.io/docs/concepts/storage/storage-classes/#gke) in the Kubernetes documentation.

-* Create a storage definition file [sc-gp2.yaml](files/sc-gp2.yaml) that represent storage class of _gp2_ type (aka general purpose SSD drive), which we will later use it in our _VolumeClaimTemplate_.
+* Create a storage definition file [sc-gce-pd-ssd.yaml](files/sc-gce-pd-ssd.yaml) that represent storage class of _pd-ssd_ type (aka general purpose SSD drive), which we will later use it in our _VolumeClaimTemplate_.

 ```
 apiVersion: storage.k8s.io/v1
 kind: StorageClass
 metadata:
-  labels:
-    k8s-addon: storage-aws.addons.k8s.io
-  name: gp2-multi-zone
+  name: sc-fast-storage
 parameters:
-  type: gp2
+  type: pd-ssd
-provisioner: kubernetes.io/aws-ebs
+provisioner: kubernetes.io/gce-pd
 reclaimPolicy: Delete
 volumeBindingMode: WaitForFirstConsumer
 ```